verify-U-GmbH/php-client/docs/Api/IdentificationsApi.md

 identifications/e-sign/{id}

-Returns the contract document signed by the customer by digital signature
+Returns the client's contract document, signed by the customer with digital signature.

 ### Example